security-alliance/frameworks/src/infrastructure/operating-system-security.md

 ## Best Practices

-- **Regular Updates and Patch Management**: Keep your operating systems updated with the latest security patches and updates.
+1. Keep your operating systems updated with the latest security patches and updates.
-- **Remote Shell**: Block the remote shell port from all but required IPs
+2. Block the remote shell port from all but required IPs.
-- **Ports Blocking**: Blocking all ports except absolutely required ones from public.
+3. Block all ports except absolutely required ones from public.
-- **Tools**: Using tools such as fail2ban to protect against attacks
+4. Use tools such as fail2ban to protect against attacks.
-- **Remote Access**: Block remote root access unless necessary
-- **Authentication**: Enforce personal account and SSH key login
+5. Enforce personal account and SSH key login
-- **MFA**: Enable multi factor authentication.
+6. Enable multi factor authentication.
-- **Access Controls**: Implement strict access controls to limit administrative privileges and use role-based access control (RBAC).
+7. Implement strict access controls to limit administrative privileges and use role-based access control (RBAC).
-- **Antivirus and Anti-Malware**: Use antivirus and anti-malware software to detect and prevent malicious activities on systems where relevant
+8. Use antivirus and anti-malware software to detect and prevent malicious activities on systems where relevant
-- **Firewalls**: Configure host-based firewalls to control incoming and outgoing network traffic.
+9. Configure host-based firewalls to control incoming and outgoing network traffic.
-- **Intrusion Detection and Prevention**: Implement host-based intrusion detection and prevention systems (HIDS/HIPS).
+10. Implement host-based intrusion detection and prevention systems (HIDS/HIPS).
-- **Secure Configurations**: Follow secure configuration guides, such as the NIST 800-123 guidelines, to harden your operating systems.
+11. Follow secure configuration guides, such as the NIST 800-123 guidelines, to harden your operating systems.
-- **Regular Audits and Monitoring**: Conduct regular security audits and continuous monitoring of your operating systems.